 capLAB contains a separate screen for its operation and data analysis.
 In addition, the database also can be transferred easily to onsite production data monitoring or QC systems.
 Customized screens showing the measurements per cavity can be accessed directly at the user interface of the injection moulding machine (available for dedicated brands).

-With the compact design it can be integrated onto existing lines with a integrated vision inspection system.
-The flexible interface allows various
+With the compact design it can be integrated into existing lines with an integrated vision inspection system from various suppliers.
+Numerous layout options are possible.

 |Tether tear-off value||No||Yes|